 District 11 – St. Cloud area

-CO Brian Mies (Annandale) checked anglers last week.
-CO Mies worked on deer stand cases in WMA.
-CO Mies checked deer and waterfowl hunters, and worked on complaints.
+CO Brian Mies (Annandale) station checked anglers this past week.
+CO Mies worked on follow up deer cases.
+CO Mies checked sleds and worked on complaints.

 St. Cloud – vacant.